 Programs and Degrees

-Here are the most common degrees for becoming a Florist or Floral Designer. a Certification is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Florist or Floral Designer. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Florist or Floral Designer
+Highest Education Among Florist or Floral Designers

 - 1.4% Doctorate